jacobatwood/funEditor/README.md

 To use this program you must have an OpenAI API key.

 ## About:
-This is a simple Python program that will translate any sentence to Middle English(14th Century) Chaucer-Style using ChatGPT.
+This is a simple Python program using tkinter that will translate a sentence to Middle English(14th Century) Chaucer-Style using ChatGPT while typing.

 ## Features:
- * Translate English scentences to Middle English Chaucer-style
+ * Translate English sentences to Middle English Chaucer-style
- * Command-line interface
+ * Tkinter text editor interface
  * Uses OpenAI GPT-4o-mini model

 ## Requirements: